Describes what a company needs to know to take advantage of e-commerce in the local market and covers prominent B2B websites.

 The Singapore government has strengthened statutes and regulations to boost consumer confidence in eCommerce.
 U.S. firms interested in doing business in Singapore should be aware of the following regulations and laws:

-U.S. companies entering the market will face fierce competition and the market size is relatively small compared to other countries in the region although ARPU is the highest in the region.
+U.S. companies entering the market will face fierce competition and the market size is relatively small compared to other countries in the region although average revenue per user (ARPU) is the highest in the region.

 Local eCommerce Business Service Provider Ecosystem